teamforus/research/res001-blockchain-platform-comparison/README.md

 It's close to Practical Byzantine Fault Tolerance.
 Distributed consensus between identified block validators.
 It's close in spirit to something like PBFT, but instead of multiple validators per block, there is one validator per block, working in a round-robin type of fashion.

 ##### Hyperledger, Modulare
 The consensus algoritme is modulare.
 Implementations can choose their own.
 The hyperledger implementation of IBM, Fabric has three consensus mechanisms: Solo, Kafka orderer, pBFT.
+The implementation of Intel utilises a novel consensus mechanism known as "Proof of Elapsed Time".
+A lottery-design consensus protocol that builds on trusted execution environments.

 ##### COCO, Modulare
 While consensus is a fundamental aspect of any distributed network, compared to public blockchain networks, a Coco network is unique in that every VN fully trusts every other VN in the network.
 Because of this, no need exists to defend against Byzantine faults.
 The Coco Framework is designed to support pluggable consensus algorithms—with plans to initially integrate Paxos-like consensus algorithms and Caesar consensus, an algorithm from Microsoft Research.
 Coco networks can be built with other consensus algorithms; to achieve efficient agreement and maximum throughput, ideal implementations should take advantage of the fact that a message received over a secure channel from a trusted VN is itself trusted.